 Tax risk management

-L1 adopts a neutral tax risk position and adheres to very high standards of governance in its approach to managing tax risk.
+L1 adopts a neutral to moderate tax risk position and adheres to very high standards of governance in its approach to managing tax risk.
 This includes the signoff of complex matters by external advisors.
 To ensure that tax matters are appropriately addressed in transactional activity undertaken by L1 (both in its corporate capacity and in respect of joint ventures), the L1 Tax Team is notified whenever a transaction is proposed.

-The tax positions adopted by L1 must be those, which we are confident are robust and in accordance with relevant legislation, based on the tax laws at the particular time.
+The tax positions adopted by L1 must be those which we are confident about, are robust and in accordance with relevant legislation, based on the tax laws at the particular time.
 L1 will obtain external opinions in relation to the level of risk for more significant transactions, and consultation may be sought from a tax authority, if appropriate.

 Relationships with governments